donma/No2DarkBlue/README.md

 ```

-AllDataKeys - Get All  DTableEntity Datas
+AllDataKeys - Get All  DTableEntity Data Keys ,  return is DTableEntity[]

 ```csharp
 var q = new No2DarkBlue.Query<User>(conn, "SAMPLETABLE", false);